 Application Deadline and Award Notification

-The FY2019 funding cycle opens January 28, 2019 and closes March 10, 2019 at 11:59 pm, with award notifications made in mid-April 2018.
-For FY19 awards, funds musts be used by May 15, 2020.
-Requests for a one-time extension will be reviewed on an individual basis and must be made in writing to the BAI no later than May 1, 2020.
+The FY2020 funding cycle opens Jan 27, 2020 and closes Mar 8, 2020 at 11:59 pm, with award notifications made in mid-Apr 2020.
+For FY20 awards, funds musts be used by May 15, 2021.
+Requests for a one-time extension will be reviewed on an individual basis and must be made in writing to the BAI no later than May 1, 2021.

 Within 30 days of the conclusion of the award period, grant recipients must complete the required final report form, which asks grant recipients to describe the work accomplished and reflect on both successful outcomes and challenges.
 In addition, final reports must include photo, video or other documentation for BAI promotional purposes and inclusion in the BAI archive.
 Provided images must conform to Brown’s Image Use Policy.